anthropics/anthropic-cookbook/skills/summarization/evaluation/README.md

 # Evaluations with Promptfoo

+### A Note on This Evaluation Suite

+1) Be sure to follow the instructions below - specifically the pre-requisites about required packages.

+2) Running the full eval suite may require higher than normal rate limits.
+Consider only running a subset of tests in promptfoo.

+3) Not every test will pass out of the box - we've designed the evaluation to be moderately challenging.

 ### Pre-requisities
 To use Promptfoo you will need to have node.js & npm installed on your system.
 For more information follow [this guide](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)